Sharon-iguazio/mlrun/README.md

       without an inputs/outputs distinction)?
       NOWNOWNOW-RND -->
 - <a id="def-artifact"></a>**Artifact** &mdash; versioned data artifacts (such as files, objects, data sets, and models) that are produced or consumed by functions, runs, and workflows.
-- <a id="def-workflow"></a>**Workflow** &mdash; defines a functions pipeline or directed acyclic graph (DAG) to execute (using Kubeflow Pipelines).
+- <a id="def-workflow"></a>**Workflow** &mdash; defines a functions pipeline or directed acyclic graph (DAG) to execute using Kubeflow Pipelines.
   <!-- SLSL: Verify my editing, including that both "pipeline" and the DAG
     refer to functions.
-    I thought that at least theoretically, using KFP was only an option?
-    NOWNOWNOW-RND
-  -->
+NOWNOWNOW-RND -->

 <a id="managed-and-portable-execution"></a>
 ### Managed and Portable Execution

-MLRun support multiple "runtimes" &mdash; computation frameworks &mdash; such as local, Kubernetes job, Dask, Nuclio, Spark, or MPI job (Horovod).
+MLRun supports various types of **"runtimes"** &mdash; computation frameworks such as local, Kubernetes job, Dask, Nuclio, Spark, or MPI job (Horovod).
-Runtimes may support parallelism and clustering to distribute the work among processes/containers.
+Runtimes may support parallelism and clustering to distribute the work among multiple workers (processes/containers).

-Example
+The following code example creates a task that defines a run specification &mdash; including the run parameters, inputs, and secrets.
+You run the task on a "job" function, and print the result output (in this case, the "model" artifact) or watch the run's progress.
+For more information and examples, see the [**examples/mlrun_basics.ipynb**](examples/mlrun_basics.ipynb) notebook.
 ```python
 # Create a task and set its attributes
 task = NewTask(handler=handler, name='demo', params={'p1': 5})